canonical/pebble/README.md

     services: [<service names>]

     # (Optional) A list of key/value pairs defining labels which should be set
     # on the outgoing logs.
-These labels are added to (protocol-dependent)
-    # default labels (e.g. 'pebble_service' for Loki).
     # The label values may contain $ENVIRONMENT_VARIABLES, which will be
     # substituted using the environment for the corresponding service.
     labels: